You use the Pick Object dialog to select an object on screen using the target glyph or the Point and fix tool.

-For web objects: If cross-platform web testing is enabled in your project, the dialog will show the list of available locators (if any) for the specified web object.
+For web objects: If your project is configured to use XPath expressions and CSS selectors to locate web objects, the dialog will show the list of available locators (if any) for the specified web object.
 You can select the needed locator from the drop-down list.

 Tips for selecting objects:

-You may find the second technique more convenient than using the target icon, because you can manipulate applications before actually selecting an object.
-For example, you can open the tested application window containing the desired control and so on.
-Unlike using the target icon, with this technique, you can point to popup windows, tooltips, and other objects that are hidden in the application when being inactive.
+Using the second approach may be more convenient if you need to manipulate the application before selecting an object.
+For example, you can open and point to popup windows, tooltips, and other objects that are hidden when being inactive.

 To select a non-onscreen object, such as a

 Despite the way you specify the object name, you can change or correct it directly in the Object box.